wp-plugins/debug-objects/readme.txt

 * Thanks for bulgarian language files to [Web Geek](http://webhostinggeeks.com/)

 == Changelog ==
+= 2.0.2 =
+* fix settings on use in Multisite
+* Add php check on activate
+* change init for all class to use the plugin also on PHP smaller 5.3
+*

 = 2.0.1 =
 * Add Memory informations, Load Time, included Files
 * Change query output with small changes; view queries bigger 0.5 and 1.0 ms in other color for fast identification
-* add fix on warp to include unknown functions for PHP smaller 5.3 (hope)
+* Add fix on warp to include unknown functions for PHP smaller 5.3 (hope)
+* Further complement the phpdoc

 = 2.0.0 =
-* rewrite the plugin
+* Rewrite the plugin
-* add settings page
+* Add settings page
-* cookie for view output
+* Cookie for view output
-* different classes for different
+* Different classes for different
-* params for control output tasks
+* Params for control output tasks

 = v1.1.0 (12/04/2011) =
 * Add Hooks of current page